House votes to hold Trump ally Steve Bannon in contempt

 Democrats are pressuring Justice to take the case, arguing that nothing less than democracy is on the line.

-“The stakes are enormous,” Maryland Rep. Jamie Raskin said in an interview with The Associated Press.
+“The stakes are enormous,” Maryland Rep. Jamie Raskin said.
+“What we’re talking about is this massive, violent assault on American democracy.”

 If the Justice Department doesn’t prosecute, the House has other options, including a civil lawsuit.
 That could also take years but would force Bannon and any other witnesses to defend themselves in court.